NatureServe: Programs

 NatureServe partners with IUCN Red List, the accepted standard for worldwide imperiled species classification, providing coordination assistance and data from their own assessments to the IUCN's conservation assessments, and working together on ongoing assessments.

 NatureServe Explorer is a web-based database provides public access to NatureServe's proprietary information on US and Canadian ecosystems and plant, animal, and fungus species.
 This includes ranked NatureServe conservation status assessment data on state, national, and global levels, considered a leading classification of imperiled species in the United States.
 Infonatura was a nearly identical service providing information on Latin American wildlife and ecosystems.

 NatureServe maintains the National Vegetation Classification Standard for the United States as well as the International Classification of Ecological Communities, currently focused on the Western Hemisphere.

-LandScope America (landscope.org) is an online resource bringing together diverse conservation-related data to assist in land and water use planning.
-It is a collaborative program from NatureServe and the National Geographic Society.

 The NatureServe network

 The natural heritage network now supported by NatureServe, began in 1974 with the creation of the South Carolina Heritage Trust.
 After working with Patrick Noonan, president of The Nature Conservancy (TNC), to arrange the donation of the 24000 acre Santee Coastal Reserve, Joseph Hudson, chairman of South Carolina’s Wildlife and Marine Resources Department, wanted to identify other preservation-worthy lands in the state.
 He provided TNC with initial funding to amass information that could inform conservation and land-use decision-making while accounting for impacts on biodiversity.

 While establishing that first program, TNC chief scientist Robert Jenkins Jr., chose to focus on biological features in need of conservation, and to use this information to suggest priority sites for protection.
 Targeted features included both species and natural communities, or elements of natural diversity.

 Programs in West Virginia, Mississippi, and Oregon followed in 1975.
 By 1976, TNC had developed a model for expanding the emerging state network: go to the states and offer to hire and train a staff of biologists, establish an operating center, and, two years later, let the state take over operations.
 By 1993, the U.S. network consisted of organizations in all fifty states.
 Programs were formed in Latin American countries in 1982, and the Canadian programs first established in 1988 now extend to all provinces and Yukon Territory.

 By the early 1990s, a group of natural heritage program directors began to develop network-wide information products.
 This effort led to the establishment of an independent nonprofit organization devoted to promoting the products and services of the network.
 Incorporated in 1994 as the Association for Biodiversity Information (ABI), this membership organization created the framework for network-wide coordination.
 In 1999, TNC’s natural heritage network and ABI formally joined forces, with the Conservancy transferring its databases, professional staff, and scientific standards and methodology to ABI.
 In 2001, having grown into its present form, this new, independent nonprofit became known as NatureServe.